What happens when you publish your therapy transcripts?

 Before you call the cops on me, it’s not because I was snooping through their medical records.
 Robyn Kanner, Akilah Hughes, and Timothy Goodman are all friends—as well as writers and creators—who decided last year to try out texting therapy services and then publish their experiences with them.
 The fruits of their labor are being released this week under the name Friends With Secrets.
 It’s a website that offers the back-and-forth text conversations that each person had with their therapists.
 Every day, a new session is uploaded.
 Friends With Secrets intends to release five sessions that span their experiences during the first few months of 2018.

 Kanner describes the project to me as an exercise in radical vulnerability.
 The three came up with the concept in 2017, when they were all feeling generally bad.
 “We were all going through a difficult time,” Kanner says.
 The idea was, “You know what—what if we can just, straight up, say, ‘Here is our heart’?
 How vulnerable is that?”
 So all three made the pact to start doing text-based therapy for four months—and they stuck to it.

+Though not a perfect substitute for in-person sessions, digital therapy services have been on the rise.
+A handful of companies like Talkspace and Betterhelp offer online-based counseling at a better price point than many practices.
+Some have questioned these services’ efficacy, as well as their potential regulatory and ethical pitfalls.
+At the same time, it’s become a popular way for people to more easily seek help.
+For Friends With Secrets, the online and text elements provided an easy onramp for the three to participate.
 “We wanted to follow through and do the actual process of going through therapy for four months and documenting that,” explains Goodman.

 And that’s exactly what Friends With Secrets is—part diary, part script, part mental health manifesto.
 The reading experience is especially unique; it’s both voyeuristic and intimate.
 None of the creators hold back when talking to the therapists.
 They name names and talk about the murky and extremely tenuous elements of human relationships.
 That was a necessity for the project, says Kanner.
 “I got more comfortable [with the idea] that people were going to read this and see it.”
 In fact, that became one of the points of pride.
 “This is my life,” she proclaims.
 “I’m going to talk about a trans woman who had a relationship and it went south.”